The money is in the list.

-There are many time-consuming ways to attract more clients using email.
-The most popular is writing guest posts on popular blogs.
+There are many time-consuming ways to attract more clients.
+The most popular is writing guest blogging on popular blogs.
 This gets you in front of a new audience of potential subscribers (and clients).

 However, guest posting takes time.
-For this article, I’m sharing three quick and easy methods to grow your email list.
+For this article, I’m sharing three quick and easy methods to get more clients using email marketing.

 #1 Give Great Content

 Before you even think about selling, it’s essential to give value.
-You can start by offering new subscribers a short term incentive.
-Such as a free ebook, discount code, etc. But don’t stop there.
+You can start by offering new subscribers a short-term incentive.
+Such as a free e-book, discount code, or white paper.
+But don’t stop there.
 After someone joins your email list, continue to give them your best stuff.

 One of my favorite sites, Copyblogger, does this well.
-When you sign up for their email list you get instant access to a selection of resources.
+When you sign up for their email list, for a short period of time you get instant access to a selection of resources.
 They follow this up with a series of emails pointing to new resources.
 All of these offer incredible value to new and experienced bloggers.

-Think how you can build trust over a period of time.
+Think about how you can build period.
 This makes it easier to turn a lead into a client further down the line.

 #2 Ask Questions